sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

    image 1016

-The Pixhawk can now be mounted using double sided foam tape, on the top of the Avionics Enclosure with Servo pins on the same side as the RFD antennas.
+The Pixhawk can now be mounted using double sided foam tape, on the top of the Avionics Enclosure with Servo rail of the Pixhawk facing the same side as the RFD antennas.

 ..
 Tip::
   Try to align the PXH straight onto the enclosure before sticking it in place